lizzierunner/vanguard/README.md

-# vanguard
- Innovation & Investment
+# 📊 Vanguard — GIT 337
+**Author:** Elizabeth Johnson

-This project is my customized and fully documented version of the Vanguard assignment for GIT 337.
-It began as a fork of the instructor’s original repository and was expanded, refined, and restructured by me to meet course requirements and demonstrate responsive design, clean HTML/CSS architecture, and professional documentation practices.
+Vanguard is my customized, mobile-first, fully documented version of the instructor’s starter project for GIT 337.
+This project began as a fork of the instructor’s repository and was expanded, cleaned, and restructured by me to demonstrate responsive design, accessible HTML/CSS, and professional documentation practices.

 ---

-## Project Overview
+## 🌟 Project Overview
-This website showcases a clean, modern layout with mobile-first structure, responsive design techniques, and custom styling.
-It was developed using only HTML and CSS, following best practices for layout organization, typography, spacing, and accessibility.
+This website presents a clean, modern, mobile-first layout with responsive sections, improved hierarchy, and refined CSS structure.
+All updates to layout, design, spacing, and content were created and implemented by me.

+The project includes:
+- Improved HTML semantics
+- A fully responsive structure
+- Updated content and metadata
+- Clean typography and spacing
+- Revised color variables and UI adjustments
+- Mobile-first layout improvements
+- Cleanup of duplicate elements (such as an extra bar-chart block)
+- Favicon implementation to eliminate browser console 404
+- `.nojekyll` to ensure GitHub Pages loads correctly

 ---

-## What This Project Includes
+## 📌 What I Built & Updated
-- Mobile-first page structure
+- Complete mobile-first redesign
-- Fully responsive layout
+- Responsive layout improvements across all breakpoints
-- Refined HTML semantics
-- Updated written content and metadata
+- Cleaned and reorganized HTML structure
+- Removed a duplicate bar-chart HTML section causing DOM issues
-- Custom CSS improvements in spacing, flow, readability, and section organization
+- Updated CSS for spacing, readability, and visual hierarchy
-- Cleaner button styles, typography updates, and improved color variables
+- Added favicon link to prevent 404 errors
+- Updated content and text throughout the page
-- Documentation files (README.md and PROVENANCE.md)
+- Added final documentation (README.md + PROVENANCE.md)
-- GitHub Pages deployment via `.nojekyll`
+- Performed cleanup of unused code and resolved merge conflicts
+- Managed Git version control, branching, and merges

 ---

-## Technologies Used
+## 🛠 Technologies Used
-- HTML5
+- **HTML5**
-- CSS3
+- **CSS3**
-- Git & GitHub
+- **Git & GitHub**
-- VS Code
+- **VS Code**
-- GitHub Desktop
+- **GitHub Desktop**

-No JavaScript is used in this project.
+⚠️ *No JavaScript is used in this project.*
+⚠️ *No AI-generated code or written content was used.*

+Any AI-assisted wording (documentation only) was manually reviewed and approved by me.

 ---

-## Project Development Timeline
+## 📅 Development Timeline
-(Matches the Work Log in PROVENANCE.md)

-### November 23, 2025
+*(Matches PROVENANCE.md)*

+### **Nov 24, 2025**
+- Added favicon link to resolve browser 404
+- Removed duplicate bar-chart HTML block
-- Final conflict resolution
+- Final CSS + responsive tuning

+### **Nov 23, 2025**
+- Added complete README and PROVENANCE
-- Cleaned history and completed force-push
+- Merged remote changes and cleaned repo
-- Verified GitHub Pages deployment
-- Final documentation updates

-### November 22, 2025
+### **Nov 22, 2025**
-- Implemented mobile-first layout
+- Implemented mobile-first redesign
 - Improved responsive behavior
-- Updated text content and styling
+- Updated text content and layout flow

-### November 18, 2025
+### **Nov 18, 2025**
 - Added `.nojekyll`
-- Updated index.html
-- Updated styles.css (min-width rules, overflow fixes, text alignment, readability)
+- Updated index.html and styles.css
+- Adjusted spacing, overflow, and readability

+### **Oct 9 & Mar 11 (Instructor)**
+- Initial template and structure
+- Base HTML, CSS, images (not authored by me)

 ---

-## Attribution
+## 🧾 Attribution
 This project is a fork of the instructor’s original repository:
 https://github.com/ccarra1/vanguard

-Original content (HTML structure, base CSS, images, and initial design system) was created by the instructor and is licensed under GPL-3.0 (included in this repo).
+Licensed under **GPL-3.0**, included in this repository.

+Instructor contributions include:
+- Initial HTML structure and content
+- Base CSS and design system
+- Initial responsive layout foundation
+- Image assets

-All modifications, reorganizations, and documentation were created by me, Elizabeth Johnson.
+All modifications, improvements, and documentation are my own work.

 ---

-## Academic Integrity
+## 🎓 Academic Integrity
-- No AI-generated code was used in this project
+- **No AI-generated code** was used
-- All HTML and CSS modifications were created manually by me
+- All HTML and CSS improvements were written manually by me
-- Documentation text (README and PROVENANCE) was written with the help of ChatGPT but reviewed and approved by me
+- Documentation text was written with the assistance of ChatGPT but reviewed and approved by me
-- Code was developed using VS Code and GitHub Desktop
+- All development work was performed using VS Code, Git, and GitHub Desktop

 ---

-## Live Site
+## 🔗 Live Site
-If you are using GitHub Pages, your site will be available here after deployment:
+Once deployed using GitHub Pages, the site will appear here:  https://lizzierunner.github.io/vanguard/